 GONYEA: St. Pete, of course, is St. Petersburg.
-Eleven thousand people attended the outdoor rally there yesterday morning.
-The president made his pitch about an economy on the recovery while stressing that there is much yet to be done, that too many Americans are still out of work.
+Eleven thousand people attended an outdoor rally there yesterday morning.
+The president made his pitch about an economy on the way to recovery while stressing that there is much yet to be done, that too many Americans are still out of work.
 Florida's jobless rate is 8.8 percent - higher than the national average.
 Mr. Obama did not mention Friday's disappointing jobs report.
 Instead, he asked people to look at the choice the campaigns are offering.

 OBAMA: We can keep giving more tax breaks to companies that are shipping jobs overseas just like the other side is arguing for, or we can start rewarding companies that open new plants and train new workers and create new jobs right here in Florida.

 GONYEA: And the president needled the GOP ticket's call for more across-the-board tax cuts.

 OBAMA: Tax cuts when times are good.
 Tax cuts when times are bad.
 Tax cuts to help you lose a few extra pounds.
 Tax cuts to help your love life.